Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Introduction

-\mypara{\textit{Attack-II: Weak Key Distinguisher}} This attack exploits an implementation vulnerability in the PRC key generation procedure.
-We identify that in instantiated applications of \ldpc, such as the LLM watermarking scheme~\cite{christ2024pseudorandom} and the GIM watermarking scheme~\cite{DBLP:conf/iclr/GunnZS25}, there exists a non-negligible probability of generating public keys that exhibit statistical non-uniformity.
-Specifically, the adversary is given multiple targets and selects one public key containing duplicated rows as the attack target.
-The adversary then records the indices of the duplicated rows and checks whether the corresponding positions are identical in the vectors to be tested.
-If the number of duplicated positions exceeds a predefined threshold, the watermark is detected with overwhelmingly high probability.
+\item \textbf{Attack-I: Partial Secret Key Recovery:} This attack aims to recover part of the secret key from the public key, enabling an adversary to emulate the $\Decode()$ procedure of \ldpc.
+This gives the adversary a constant distinguishing advantage greater than $\frac{1}{2}$ between codeword and random vector, allowing watermark detection with overwhelming probability given sufficient samples.

-\mypara{\textit{Attack-III: Noise Overlay Attack}} This attack is based on the observation that the $\Decode$ algorithm of PRC is designed to correct a bounded amount of noise to ensure robustness.
-If an adversary can introduce malicious noise beyond this decoding threshold, watermark removal becomes feasible.
-However, the key challenge lies in validating the injected noise, as excessive distortion may violate practical constraints in applications such as LLM or GIM (e.g., by degrading output quality).
-Specifically, since the original noise in PRC is modeled as a Bernoulli-distributed vector, we propose a noise overlay attack that first recovers the original noise vector $\vec{e}$, then constructs an adversarial noise vector $\vec{e}'$ based on $\vec{e}$.
-The combined noise $\vec{e} + \vec{e}'$ disrupts the decoding process while adhering to the same error weight, thereby breaking robustness under practical conditions.
+\item \textbf{Attack-II: Weak Key Distinguisher:} This attack exploits an implementation-level vulnerability in the key generation procedure.
+We observe that in instantiated \ldpc-based watermarking schemes, including those for LLMs~\cite{christ2024pseudorandom} and GIMs~\cite{DBLP:conf/iclr/GunnZS25}, public keys may exhibit statistical non-uniformity with non-negligible probability.
+We demonstrate that an adversary can leverage this non-uniformity to detect the presence of a watermark with overwhelming probability.

-We propose a comprehensive analysis of the complexity of each attack, which is summarized in \Cref{tab:summ_attack_intro}.
+\item \textbf{Attack-III: Noise Overlay Attack:} This attack exploits the bounded noise tolerance of the \ldpc's $\Decode$ algorithm.
+By recovering the original Bernoulli noise vector $\vec{e}$, an adversary can construct a carefully designed overlay vector $\vec{e}'$ of a fixed noise weight such that $\vec{e} + \vec{e}'$ exceeds the decoder's correction threshold, whereas a random $\vec{e}'$ with the same weight would not.
+This results in watermark removal without violating the practical constraints of LLM or GIM applications.